mixxxdj/manual/source/chapters/effects.rst

 The mix knob adjusts the mix between the dry signal (input to the unit) and the wet signal (output of the last effect in the unit).
 It changes the level of all 3 effects in the unit together.
-When the knob is fully left, no sound will be heard from the effect unit.
-When the knob is fully right, only the output of the effect unit will be heard without any of the dry input signal.
+Refer to the :ref:`effects-mix-mode` section below for details.

 Effects are processed after the deck faders and crossfader.
 This allows effects like Echo and Reverb to continue outputting sound after their input has been